databio/pepatac/docs/install.md

 ---

-#### 2.3: Running the pipeline
+#### 2.3: Run the pipeline

 The pipeline can be run directly from the command line for a single sample.
 If you need to run it on many samples, you could write your own sample handling code, but we have pre-configured everything to work nicely with [looper, our sample handling engine](http://looper.readthedocs.io).
 The extended tutorial includes a more [detailed explanation for how to use looper](tutorial.md#23-using-looper-to-run-the-pipeline) to analyze some provided example data.

----

 ##### 2.3.1: Running the pipeline script directly (without `looper`)

 The pipeline is at its core just a python script, and you can run it on the command line for a single sample.
-To see the command-line options for usage, see [usage.txt](https://github.com/databio/pepatac/blob/master/usage.txt), which you can get on the command line by running `pipelines/pepatac.py --help`.
+To see the command-line options for usage, see [usage](/usage), which you can also get on the command line by running `pipelines/pepatac.py --help`.
 You just need to pass a few command-line parameters to specify sample name, reference genome, input files, etc. See [example commands](https://github.com/databio/pepatac/blob/master/example_cmd.txt) that use test data.
 Here's the basic command to run a small test example through the pipeline:
 ```
 pipelines/pepatac.py --single-or-paired paired \